Afghanistan

 • Sponsorship letter from the Ministry of Information and Culture or a registered Afghan production partner

-To obtain crew accreditation in Afghanistan, production teams must submit specific documentation and register with the Afghan Ministry of Information and Culture.
-This includes a letter of introduction from the production company, a full crew list, and proof of liability insurance.
+International film crews must register with the Afghan Ministry of Information and Culture and obtain crew accreditation before beginning production.
+Accreditation requires a letter of introduction from the production company, a full crew list and proof of liability insurance, along with the complete documentary package.

 • Completed accreditation form